 However, after Identity Crisis, Ralph suddenly became a much more complex and compelling character.
 Then 52 rocketed my interest in Ralph to a whole new level.
 I liked Ralph’s new attitude.
 Ralph became such a fascinating character.

-Overall: 52 #52 was an excellent ending to a very impressive and enjoyable year long story.
+Overall: 52 #52 was an excellent ending to a very impressive and enjoyable year-long story.
 DC deserves a lot of credit and praise for their tireless work on 52.
 Yeah, 52 didn’t deliver what DC initially told us it would.
 52 did not fill in the gaps between the end of Infinite Crisis and the One Year Later stories.
 All we got was some cursory treatment of the missing year in a couple of panels in the World War III issues.

 However, what 52 did deliver was excellent character growth of some C-list characters.
 Plus, it gave us the return of the Multiverse.
 Also, DC deserves credit for cranking out a weekly title without a single delay.
 That’s right not one single issue of 52 was late.
 And that is saying something considering how Marvel labored to crank out the seven issues of Civil War over the course of 12 months.

 So many naysayers kept saying that 52 would fail and that DC would never be able to keep up with the weekly format.
 Well, those naysayers were wrong on both counts.
-52 was a sales success posting great sales numbers and was on time each and every week.
+52 was a sales success posting great sales numbers and being on time each and every week.

 Kudos, DC for a job well done on 52.
 Thank you for an entertaining story that was consistently good each and every week and never once delayed.
 But, most of all, thank you for giving me back my childhood.
 The return of the Multiverse makes me happier than anyone could imagine.